cons0le7/cflood/README.md

 (more details in [the blog post of nowotarski]( https://nowotarski.info/http2-continuation-flood-technical-details/))

 **This is a modified version forked from the original which no longer contains the vulnerable go server, instead the script allows you to input a target host.
 This is strictly intended for educational purposes with the intent of offering more flexibility to test this POC in a home lab or professional setting.
 USING THIS AGAINST ANY TARGET WITHOUT PERMISSION IS HIGHLY UNETHICAL AND ILLEGAL.
 I am not reponsible for any use or misuse of this tool. **

+-Now includes a tool to check if servers are HTTP/2 capable.

 Install the required prerequisites:
 ```shell